TedHusted/awake/awake.md/awake.md

 Selene: Yes, Idisi. — I do see something … It’s connecting!
 The ship is powering up.

 Idisi: Return to the colony.
 Quickly but carefully.
+I cannot contact anyone there.
 We may have been overrun by Omnibots.
-The emergency venting system is blocked.
-You need to open the iris or find some way in.
+You need to open the iris or find some other way in.

 Selene: Yes, Idisi.
 We are en route.

+*** (2)

+As the hexagonal vessel hit the upper atmosphere, fire bloomed across its outer shell.

+Plasma waves licked at the edges, but the ship’s electromagnetic shielding flared to life, bending superheated air away from the hull.

+Inside, the crew watched heat indicators spike past 2,000 degrees Celsius, yet the inner walls remained cold.
+Then, with a sharp jolt, the vessel engaged its aerobraking maneuvers, skipping like a stone over the thickening air.
+The flames receded, and the descent smoothed.
+Soon, the Antarctic surface loomed below — silent, waiting

+…

 ***

- Auxiliary power for the colony kicks in.
-The lights glow, grow brighter, and then level off.
+ Emergency wall lights glow just enough to illuminate the absolute darkness.

 Smoke, fire, sparks.
 Command Center is in shambles.
 The entire wall to the hallway is gone.
 Battlebots are streaming in from one side.
 The Watch Team turns to meet the threat, best they can.

 Oceanus: Phoebe, follow me.

 Phoebe turns toward the console.
 She presses SEND and turns to follow Oceanus.
+He pauses to grab two plasma rifles from the rack.
+He hands one to Pheobe.
+She blinks as she examines the unfamiliar device.
+Seeing how Oceanus is carrying the weapon, she follows suit, and tucks it across her chest.

 The pair duck out the other side.
 They run down the hallway and turn at an intersection.
 Without hesitation, Oceanus leads them down a conduit.

 Phoebe: Now what?

 Oceanus: We go deeper.
-The environmental controls are on a lower floor.
-We can use that room as a Command Center while we figure it out.
-There might be something we can override.
+The environmental controls are on a lower level.
+We need to find a way to restore power.

+*** (3)

+The hexagonal vessel descended toward Earth, its outer shell glowing with friction-induced plasma.

+Inside, the crew monitored their reentry path, the Antarctic landing site already mapped out.
+Everything was going according to plan—until it wasn’t.

+A sharp warning klaxon blared across the cockpit.

+“Guidance failure detected!
+Reentry angle shifting—impact trajectory unstable!”

+The ship had entered too shallow.
+Instead of smoothly slowing, it skipped off the atmosphere, throwing the internal systems into chaos.
+Thrusters fired to correct, but the course was already compromised.

+“Brace for extreme G-forces!” the commander shouted.

+The crew was pinned to their seats as the ship hurtled downward, no longer in a controlled descent.
+The plasma glow thickened, but a structural failure alert flashed on the console—part of the heat shield had cracked, unable to handle the strain of a second atmospheric entry attempt.

+Then came the shockwave.

+A corner of the hexagon’s hull peeled away, exposing interior compartments to the superheated atmosphere.
+The vessel spun violently, forcing the automated systems into emergency override.
+One thruster, still functional, fired at full power, attempting to stabilize the fall.

+Below, the frigid Antarctic Ocean loomed, the darkness broken only by floating icebergs.

 ***

-The airship flies toward Elysium.
+Powered by an alternate wireless grid, the airship flies toward Elysium.

 Dead silent, its dark hull blends into the midnight sky.
 No lights betray its presence.
 Only the faint shimmer of heat ripples distorting the frozen air.
 The Antarctic expanse stretches beneath the ship.
 A vast, glacial desert bathed in pale starlight.

  Inside the cockpit, the soft hum of the ship’s stealth systems is the only sound.
 A whisper against the deep silence of the void.